rust-lang/reference/src/expressions/match-expr.md

 assert_eq!(message, "a few");
 ```

-Please notice that the `2..=9` is a [Range Pattern], not a [Range Expression]
+> Note: The `2..=9` is a [Range Pattern], not a [Range Expression] and, thus,
-and, thus, only those types of ranges supported by range patterns can be used
+> only those types of ranges supported by range patterns can be used in match
-in match arms.
+> arms.

+Every binding in each `|` separated pattern must appear in all of the patterns
+in the arm.
+Every binding of the same name must have the same type, and have
+the same binding mode.

 Match arms can accept _match guards_ to further refine the
 criteria for matching a case.
 Pattern guards appear after the pattern and